Updated September 10, 2021.

 Guest Post by Elissa Suh

-Open Enrollment for health insurance is underway — the federal open enrollment is from November 1 to December 15, 2019.
+Open Enrollment for health insurance is soon to be underway — the federal open enrollment is from November 1 to December 15, 2021.
 However, more than 88 percent of Americans could not correctly identify these dates, according to the third annual Policygenius Health Insurance Literacy Survey.

 The survey also found that many people — more than one in four — avoided getting treatment because they didn’t understand their health insurance coverage.
 Health insurance can be daunting and challenging to navigate, but starting with the basics is a good place to help you prepare to make the best choices for your health and finances.